Dunes City Charter

 SECTION 8.
 COUNCIL MEMBERS.

 The term of office of each council member in office when this charter is adopted shall continue until the beginning of the first odd-numbered year after that time.
-At each subsequent biennial general election, three council members shall be elected, each for a term of four years.
+At each subsequent biennial general election, three council members sha11 be elected, each for a term of four years.

 SECTION 9.
 MAYOR.